Four bodies found in Oklahoma river amid search for missing friends who vanished during bike ride

 Just before 2 p.m. on Friday, though, authorities received a call about “something that looked suspicious in the water.”
 When Prentice arrived, he said that there appeared to be “body parts protruding from” the river.
 He later confirmed all four bodies were male and that they’d been recovered by around 10 p.m.

-The remains were taken to the Medical Examiner’s Office in Tulsa for autopsy, where they will also be identified.
+The remains were taken to the Medical Examiner’s Office in Tulsa, Oklahoma, for autopsy, where they will also be identified.

 “If it turns out these four missing men are the remains in the river, then the focus of our investigation will shift from finding them to finding out what happened to them,” Prentice said.